johnsanchez212/johnsanchez212/README.md

 - 👋 Hi, I’m @johnsanchez212
-- 👀 I’m interested in building a portfolio, meet people, and learn
+- 👀 I’m interested in building a portfolio, meeting people, and learning
 - 🌱 I’m currently learning all about data analysis.
 I recently completed the Google certification program
 - 📫 How to reach me: johnsancheznyc@gmail.com